Successful demand gen grows brand awareness, engages potential customers, and drives leads.

 Step 2: Create a value proposition for your demand gen program

 Next, work out how you’ll differentiate your B2B marketing efforts.
-The idea is simple: “Developing a clear value proposition that differentiates your company from the competition,” Testlify’s Founder, Abhishek Shah, highlights.
+“Developing a clear value proposition that differentiates your company from the competition,” Testlify’s Founder, Abhishek Shah, highlights.

 Instrumentl’s Gauri also points out, “A demand generation program should be focused on creating a strong brand image” as a way to differentiate yourself.
 “The more people know about and love you, the more they’re going to want to buy from you.”